UNIVERSE-HPC/course-material/software_project_management/fair/02_data_metadata_nondata.md

 :::solution
-Without sufficient metadata, scripts and workflows cannot reliably determine what the data actually represent, for instance, given a number that represent temperature but without unit, it is impossible for a computational agent to know this is in Celsius or Kelvin or Fahrenheit.
+Without sufficient metadata, scripts and workflows cannot reliably determine what the data actually represent, for instance, given a number that represents temperature but without unit, it is impossible for a computational agent to know this is in Celsius or Kelvin or Fahrenheit.

-In addition, other computational agents cannot translate the data into a different format because the structure and meaning are not completed without sufficient metadata.
+In addition, other computational agents cannot translate the data into a different format because the structure and meaning are not complete without sufficient metadata.
 For example, given a column 'T' contains temperature in Celsius for a research project about bird migration pattern, it could mean ambient temperature or body temperature of birds.
-A human expert may be able to figure it out but to be FAIR compliance, we need to ensure a computational agent are provided with enough metadata.
+A human expert may be able to figure it out but to be FAIR compliant, we need to ensure a computational agent is provided with enough metadata.
 :::

 ::::challenge{id=metadata-q2 title="Metadata Q2"}
-Is a README file containing a detailed description of the data be sufficient to adhere to the FAIR principles?
+Is a README file containing a detailed description of the data sufficient to adhere to the FAIR principles?
 ::::

 :::solution
 No, README file is for humans and the FAIR principles emphasise on machine-actionability.
-No matter how many description/metadata you provide in a README file, it is not enough for FAIR compliance (although this is strongly encouraged!)
+No matter how much description/metadata you provide in a README file, it is not enough for FAIR compliance (although this is strongly encouraged!)
 :::

 ## Non-data Digital Assets

-Modern scientific research often generate outputs that are not traditionally considered as data but essential in the FAIR principles and for other researchers to validate the results, so it is important to recognise those research outputs and make them FAIR.
+Modern scientific research often generates outputs that are not traditionally considered as data but essential in the FAIR principles and for other researchers to validate the results, so it is important to recognise those research outputs and make them FAIR.

-Below is a list what non-data digital assets could mean:
+Below is a list of what non-data digital assets could mean:

 - software
 - computational workflows